illfriday/astroBlog/src/pages/posts/post-5.md

 ### Claim Your Power

-I was looking for another book about a Yogi's perspective on joy at the library when I stumbled upon Claiming Your Power by Mastin Kipp.
+I was looking for another book about a Yogi's perspective on joy at the library when I stumbled upon **Claiming Your Power** by Mastin Kipp.
 Checking this book out of the library actually scared me.
 I was so close to putting it back on the cart of items to be reshelved.
 It deals with this kind of work and presents a 40 day program to unlock one's inner knowledge of Purpose.
-It seems a bit of out of left field to follow and I am not fully committed at this point, but something about picking up the book felt a bit powerful.
+It seems a bit of out of left field to follow this path and I am not fully committed at this point, but something about picking up the book felt a bit powerful.
 The author states that you probably wouldn't be picking up this book if your life was going great.
 He's got a point.
 My life is going great, but I have a hard time seeing it.
-Sometimes, I wish I was somewhere(someone) else.
+Sometimes, I wish I was somewhere (someone) else.

 A lot of fear is preventing me from committing to living a fully realized life.
 I want to know if I'm meant to be a coder before putting in the effort to learn how.
 I'm worried I don't know enough and will fail or embarrass myself.
 I'm afraid I will let my son down if I never become great at one thing and have everything figured out.
 Thus I am afraid to find my Purpose and afraid to walk through life without ever finding it.